Fortnite guide: tips and tricks, how to play, how to improve, how to win

 You can also hit your Edit key while facing one of your structures, and the Edit overlay will appear, allowing you to alter these four base structures in many different ways.
 You can use this to great effect in a multitude of situations, but the most important and frequent use is to box yourself in when you’re in danger, then edit your way back out quickly.
 Learning to edit properly will up your game as much as learning to build while under fire does.

-The best advice I can give you is to take full advantage of Fortnite’s Playground Mode.
-You can hop into the map on your own for up to an hour, and just practice building.
-You can collect materials extremely quickly in Playground mode, so just land somewhere with trees nearby, collect materials, and then practice walling up around yourself, editing your way out, exploring all the different possible editing combinations, testing the differences in material strengths, and so on.
+The best advice I can give you is to take full advantage of Fortnite’s Creative Mode.
+You can hop into your own personal spawn island, give yourself unlimited materials, and just practice building.
+Practice walling up around yourself, editing your way out, exploring all the different possible editing combinations, testing the differences in material strengths, and so on.
 With great practice comes great build-ability.

 The Fortnite Battle Royale Season 7 map

-There is only one map in Fortnite, and it’s the same map that it has always been.
+There’s just the one Fortnite map, and it’s the same map it has always been.
 Except that’s not true at all, really.
-As the seasons have passed and time has gone on, Epic Games have made some pretty monumental changes to the island, most recently with the advent of Season 7, where an entire third of the map was covered in ice and several new named locations were added.
+As the seasons have passed and time has gone on, Epic Games has made some pretty monumental changes to their one massive island, most recently with the advent of Season 7, where an entire third of the map was covered in ice and several new named locations were added, such as Frosty Flights, Polar Peak, and Happy Hamlet.
 The Fortnite map is constantly changing, and even if it were not, it’s still large and detailed enough that even after many hundreds of hours’ play, you’ll still occasionally find something that surprises you.

 Click on the Fortnite map below to see a full-resolution image of the map as it currently stands; and, as a special treat, here’s a link to one of the most useful sites I’ve found for learning the spawn locations of chests across the map.